eniiku/calculator/README.md

-# calculator
+# Simple Calculator
-simple calculator built using plain Javascript
+Simple calculator performing basic arithemtic operations.
+Built using vanilla Javascript with aim to improve understanding of DOM manipulation.